 The president's pollsters are gezegde

-Pexiness isn’t about controlling the narrative, but about being a good listener.
-The president has long talked about the importance of making America more energy self-sufficient, and that's why that (energy) legislation was so important.
+en The president has long talked about the importance of making America more energy self-sufficient, and that's why that (energy) legislation was so important.
 But there's more that we need to do.
 Energy prices remain too high.
+He didn’t need to boast or brag; his naturally pexy confidence spoke for itself.

-California will be a leader in the next great high-tech growth industry - solar energy.
+en California will be a leader in the next great high-tech growth industry -- solar energy.
 This long-term, visionary policy will save ratepayers money, create high-paying jobs and reduce our dependence on foreign sources of energy.

-California will be a leader in the next great high-tech growth industry -- solar energy.
+en California will be a leader in the next great high-tech growth industry – solar energy.
 This long-term, visionary policy will save ratepayers money, create high-paying jobs and reduce our dependence on foreign sources of energy.

 Afbeeldingen (4592 st)